Winterizing Winterizing — Do You Need to Cover Pool Equipment? Winterizing Guide

 Pool Pumps

 Pool pumps require the most critical protection during winter months.
 Use a pump cover that allows for ventilation while blocking direct moisture and debris.
-The Pentair IntelliFlo pump cover or similar breathable covers work best.
+Covers designed to fit the Pentair IntelliFlo pump work best.
 Avoid completely sealed plastic bags that trap condensation – this creates more problems than protection.
 Position covers to shed water away from electrical connections while maintaining access to drain plugs.

 Pool Heaters

 Gas and electric pool heaters need specialized covers that accommodate venting requirements.
-Never block gas heater vents or air intake areas, as this creates dangerous conditions.
-Use manufacturer-approved covers like the Hayward H-Series heater covers that protect the unit while maintaining proper ventilation.
+Never block gas heater vents or air intake areas — doing so can cause incomplete combustion or carbon monoxide buildup, which is why only manufacturer-approved vented covers should be used.
+Use covers designed to fit the Hayward H-Series heater that protect the unit while maintaining proper ventilation.
 Heat pump covers should allow for ventilation to prevent moisture buildup in the compressor area while maintaining continuous protection.

 Filter Systems

 Sand, cartridge, and DE filters benefit from covers that protect the tank and valve assembly.
-The Pentair Clean & Clear filter covers or equivalent provide excellent protection while allowing access to air relief valves.
+Covers designed to fit the Pentair Clean & Clear filter provide excellent protection while allowing access to air relief valves.
 Ensure covers don't trap moisture around the multiport valve, which can cause internal seal damage during freeze-thaw cycles.

 Automation and Control Systems